Free and Independent Faction: Posterity

 Nationalist-liberal discourse was still at the center of Ceaur-Aslan's politics.
 He focused on questioning the Conservative administration's policies on immigration, insisting that measures be taken "to defend the borders and keep out foreign Jews"; he also proposed defeating Jewish retailers with state-sponsored county fairs.
 He was reelected as a Conservative ally in the race of February 1892, but "unable to find a place in any of today's parties", stood as an independent antisemite.
-In that context, Ceaur-Aslan began circulating claims that Romanian Jews were a "political, economic, and commercial association"—and, according to the Jewish community weekly Egalitatea, never provided verifiable evidence to support them.
-By 1897, he was also a noted proponent of universal suffrage.
+In that context, Ceaur-Aslan began circulating claims that Romanian Jews were a "political, economic, and commercial association"—and, according to the Jewish community weekly Egalitatea, never provided verifiable evidence to support these.
+During 1896, he proposed legislation that would have made one's house an inalienable piece of property.
+As argued at the time by Era Nouă, Ceaur-Aslan was courting the debt-stricken electorate ("What could be more popular in this country than helping the small owner with evading his debt payments?"), while also creating issues for the mainly Jewish creditors.
+That year, Ceaur-Aslan joined Nicolae Fleva's parliamentary faction, which called for the enactment of "liberal reforms"; by 1897, he was a noted proponent of universal suffrage.

 In contrast, Alecu Holban, who still regarded himself as the Factionalist leader, moved farther to the right and, by 1894, was one of the Conservative bosses in Iași—alongside Junimists such as Pogor and the Negruzzis.
 In the late 1890s, old Factionalists Mârzescu and Ștefan Șendrea also embraced a conservative and monarchist platform, joining Petre S. Aurelian's Drapelul group of PNL dissidents.
 Withdrawn from active politics to serve as a functionary for the Court of Cassation, Tacu died in October 1895.
 Tzony also died, vacating his senatorial seat, in March 1898.
 Soon after, Vizanti disappeared from public life: a habitual gambler, he had embezzled funds allocated for the Kogălniceanu Statue, and escaped prosecution by resettling in America.
 Reports from July 1899 suggest that he had eloped with a young woman from Reading, Pennsylvania, and had joined in the Klondike Gold Rush.